epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

      {
         ...
      }
 	 ]
 }
 ```

 ### News storage
 >Store all fetched news.
 >For news storage a “shelve”, persistent, dictionary-like object was used.
->"Shelve object will be situated in your home directory.
+>Shelve object will be situated in your home directory.
 >All fetched news will be saved in "shelve" object.
 >The keys for search is a rss publication date string.
 >The values is python News() objects.